 - For more help, visit our Developer Technical Services.

-- To discuss issues and share ideas, visit the PayPal stackoverflow forum.
+- To get help with API questions, discuss issues and share ideas, go to:

 Join the PayPal Partner Program